Narayanpur district: Geography

 Orchha comprises the Abujhmad region, the unsurveyed zone in central India and home to Primitive Tribal Group Madia Gond and Muriya Gond.

 Narayanpur receives an average annual rainfall of 1300 mm.

 Politics

-Narayanpur is under Bastar Lok Sabha constituency, whose MP is Deepak Baij from the Indian National Congress.
-The MLA from Narayanpur assembly constituency is Chandan Kashyap from the Indian National Congress.
+Narayanpur is under Bastar Lok Sabha constituency, whose MP is Mahesh Kashyap from the Bharatiya Janta Party.
+The MLA from Narayanpur assembly constituency is Kedar Nath Kashyap from the Bharatiya Janta Party.